Aethylred/dynaguppy-old/README.markdown

 	```
 	puppet apply /etc/puppet/manifests/site.pp
 	```

 	**Note:** This may need to be repeated a couple of times to resolve all outstanding puppet dependencies.

 1. Verify that the puppetmaster is running:

 	```
 	puppet agent --test
 	```

 	**Note:** It may be necessary to register the puppetmaster with itself.

+## The Git repository

+The default name for the git repository is `git.local`, the PuppetMaster needs to be up and running first.

+1. Ideally start with a freshly installed Ubuntu Server, 12.04 x86_64 or later
+1. Log in as `root`
+1. Install `puppet` with:

+    ```
+    apt-get install puppet
+    ```

 # References